Williz4/wedding-planner/README.md

 ## Description

-Wedding Planner is a site that basically takes care of the hassle of plaaning weddings.
-It brings wedding oragnizers, wedding caterers, wedding cake makers etc. In a single platform to enable people who want to have wedding to have an easier time to plan their weddings.
+Wedding Planner is a site that basically takes care of the hassle of planing weddings.
+It brings wedding oragnizers, wedding caterers, wedding cake makers, wedding outfitters etc. In a single platform to enable people who want to have weddings to have an easier time to getting the resources and planning the wedding all from central system.

 ## Setup/Installation Requirements